3 Challenges of Cloud Migration & VMware Cloud on AWS

 - Instead of having to buy multiple test systems, a single production server could be repurposed, offsetting the cost of the cloud requirements.

 - Similar approaches could be taken with headcount, software, network, and other resources.

 Challenge #2: Permissions Management

 With migrating to the cloud, the management of permissions and access creates additional challenges for IT teams.
-With public clouds, private clouds, VPNs, direct connects, extended networks, and the general expansion of user access —internal permission and access management needs to be redesigned.
+With public clouds, private clouds, VPNs, direct connects, extended networks, and the general expansion of user access —internal permission and access management need to be redesigned.

 This new architecture generates a whole new issue with attempts to breach corporate assets and for data leaks.
-A lazy employee could cause a data breach for millions of customer entries, causing massive loss of consumer faith; resulting in financial penalties could cause direct and indirect financial loss.
+A lazy employee could cause a data breach for millions of customer entries, causing massive loss of consumer faith; resulting in financial penalties that could cause direct and indirect financial loss.
 Projects, departments, and even whole companies could be destroyed in a single incident.
 (Web searches on “business shut down due to customer data leak” can cause nightmares if you’re in such an environment).

-If the organization, though, took security seriously and prioritized data protection during a migration, the centralized management built into the top-tier cloud providers could provide exceptional control over the most important aspects of data care and feeding.
+If the organization, though, took security seriously and prioritized data protection during migration, the centralized management built into the top-tier cloud providers could provide exceptional control over the most important aspects of data care and feeding.
 Once the access and handling controls are established, a simple standard operating procedure could maintain the confidentiality, integrity, and availability of the data.